 III.3.A-Compute shaders

-Like vertex and fragment shaders, compute shaders are designed to split up the work among the GPUs threads.
-(Delgado-Gutierrez, Marzocca, & Cardenas, 2020) What makes compute shaders useful for non-graphical applications is that they have no defined input or output.
+Like vertex and fragment shaders, compute shaders are designed to split up the work among the GPUs threads (Delgado-Gutierrez, Marzocca, & Cardenas, 2020).
+What makes compute shaders useful for non-graphical applications is that they have no defined input or output.
 Anything can be inputted, and anything can be outputted.

 III.3.B-Fluid Simulation